 You may also like: Comparing the 7 Best Saucer Chairs of 2021

 When you think of coffee tables, you probably picture a large, rectangular piece of furniture that sits in front of your couch.
 While this is the most popular arrangement, it’s not the only option.

 Does your small living room area keep you from comfortably placing a coffee table in the typical spot?
 If so, and if you have room on the ends of your sofa, matching end tables may be the solution.

 Instead of placing a big table in the middle of your family room, put two cocktail tables on either side of your couch.
-Even better, get some nesting tables that can be stacked when you need the extra room (we love these nesting tables from Wayfair).
+Even better, get some nesting tables that can be stacked when you need the extra room (we love this walnut nesting table from Amazon).